Warriors say Curry sidelined with left leg injury

+Curry was diagnosed after an MRI with partial tears to his superior tibiofibular ligament and interosseous membrane in his left leg and also has a lower-leg contusion.
+But Warriors coach Steve Kerr stressed Sunday that the news could have been far worse.

+”I didn’t know those ligaments existed,” Kerr said. ”I think the main thing is he’s going to be out for a little bit.
+We’re going to reevaluate in a few days.
+And the good news is, he’s going to be back.
+We don’t exactly know when but it’s not an injury that’s going to keep him out for the season.
+He’s going to come back this season and hopefully sooner rather than later.”

-Curry was diagnosed with partial tears to his superior tibiofibular ligament and interosseous membrane in his left leg and also has a lower-leg contusion.
-He left Saturday’s game against Dallas with 2:01 left in the third quarter, after his wrapped left leg — which he originally hurt Thursday in a matchup against Denver — appeared to buckle as he played defense.
+Curry left Saturday’s game against Dallas with 2:01 left in the third quarter, after his wrapped left leg – which he originally hurt Thursday in a matchup against Denver – appeared to buckle as he played defense.

 He immediately began hopping in obvious discomfort, then left the game and didn’t return.